The Galaxy is a new Galapagos cruise boat, designed with all the modern conveniences the archipelago demands.

 J. Bangara, Galaxy

-Itinerary A (5 days) Tue-Sat
+Itinerary A (5 days) Sat – Weds

-San Cristobal airport reception at airport, transfer to yacht, welcome on board Galaxy Cruise.
+San Cristobal reception at airport, transfer to yacht, welcome on board Galaxy Cruise.
 Welcome drink and lunch.

 Yacht for dinner and briefing.